 (Video only in German)

-In the third decade of the 21st century, the corona pandemic has shown how closely interconnected the world is and that pressing issues of our time can only be solved collectively.
-Climate change, ongoing migration movements, failing states, internationally active terrorists, resource conflicts and, unfortunately, after decades of peace, acts of war on European soil make cross-border cooperation and multilateralism more important than ever before.
+In the third decade of the 21st century, the COVID pandemic has shown how closely interconnected the world is and that the vital issues of our day can only be tackled through collective action.
+Climate change, international terrorism, ongoing migration movements, failing states, resource conflicts and, unfortunately, after decades of peace, a war on European soil, make cross-border cooperation and multilateralism more important today than ever before.

-The world today is fundamentally different from 60 years ago.
-The task of implementing a political, social, and economic order oriented towards human dignity in all parts of the world has remained, even if it is being performed in ever new forms.
+The world today is fundamentally different from that of 60 years ago.
+The task of developing a political, social, and economic order based on human dignity in all parts of the world remains, even if it is being advanced in ever new forms.

 Shaping democracy together!